Loway/WombatDialerExamples/README.md

 ----------

 Schedules recalls based on lost calls on a QueueMetrics queue.

-Shell script written in PHP.
+A shell script written in PHP.